 Your bad website could be silently killing your business.

-I think the main reason for these bad website business killers is that almost every company has had a bad experience with a web developer.
+One reason for these bad websites is that almost every company I talk to has had a bad experience with a web developer.
 In fact at CommonPlaces the majority of our business comes from customers that are in critical condition because they hired unprofessional cheap freelancers or offshore hacks.
 Trust me when I say that we seen some complete disasters.

-As a business owner and web developer I feel that the hardest fact to hear was that only 21% of businesses or employees will actually complain about their website.
+As a business owner and web developer I feel that the hardest fact to hear is that only 21% of businesses or employees will actually complain about their website.
 That implies that 79% of the online population secretly dislike their companies website.
 Meaning that vendors are unaware of just how unhappy their customers or should I say their past customers are.

 This is exactly why proper analysis of a site should be taken.
 Not just from a marketing standpoint of design, and whether or not the color scheme looks appealing, but more importantly the function of the website.